donmeyer/cosmac-assembler/test/README.md

 These are test files for the cosmac assembler.

-They confirm that the test source build has not changed as the asembler evolves.
+They confirm that the test source build has not changed as the assembler evolves.

 Run the test script `test.sh`  from this directory.